R2Northstar/NorthstarBlog/_posts/2024-01-08-parkour-tournament.md

 <img src="{{ 'assets/images/posts/parkour/global-scoreboard.png' | relative_url }}" alt="Screenshot of the Parkour tournament web scoreboard" />

-Once the scoring server was set up, I deployed Parkour servers in Europe, Americas and Australia during twelve days, which led to X players scoring a time on a map (maybe more tried, but couldn't finish a route?
+Once the scoring server was set up, I deployed Parkour servers in Europe, Americas and Australia during twelve days, which led to 367 players scoring a time on a map (maybe more tried, but couldn't finish a route?
 We'll never know).

 #### Feedback